-The Peterborough Museum & Archives shall provide access to its public spaces (such as, the Fine Annex, the Fleming Annex and the Heritage Pavilion) for Museum-sponsored activities and/or private rentals.
-Events shall entail minimal risk to the Museum's cultural resources and shall represent the Museum and the City of Peterborough in a positive light.
+The Peterborough Museum & Archives shall provide access to its public spaces (such as, the Heritage Pavilion) for Museum-sponsored activities and/or private rentals.
+Events shall entail minimal risk to the Museum's cultural resources and shall represent the Peterborough Museum & Archives and the City of Peterborough in a positive light.

-Authority: By-Law Number 11-019, Corporation of the City of Peterborough, A By-

-Law to Establish a Museum & Archives Advisory Committee

-Canadian Association for Conservation - Code of Ethics and Guidance for

-Canadian Council for Archives, Code of Ethics.
-Canadian Museum Association, Ethics Guidelines.

-The Ontarians with Disabilities Act, 2001 (ODA)

-The Accessibility for Ontarians with Disabilities Act, 2005 (AODA)
+Authority: By-Law Number 11-019, Corporation of the City of Peterborough, A By-Law to Establish a Museum & Archives Advisory Committee Canadian Association for Conservation - Code of Ethics and Guidance for Practice Canadian Council for Archives, Code of Ethics Canadian Museum Association, Ethics Guidelines IIC-CG and CAPC's Code of Ethics and Guidelines for Practice Ontario Ministry of Tourism and Culture, Standards for Community Museums The Ontarians with Disabilities Act, 2001 (ODA) The Accessibility for Ontarians with Disabilities Act, 2005 (AODA)

-Approved: Approval March 23, 1993

-Revised: Moved by Livingston Clarke, seconded by Sheila Wood, carried, May 10, 2001 Revised: Moved by Paul Northcott, seconded by Stewart Browne, carried, June 14, 2001 Revised: Moved by Chris Ormerod, seconded by Audrey Armstrong, carried, January 12,

-Revised: Moved by Gayle McIntyre, seconded by Audrey Armstrong, carried, January 8,

-Revised: Moved by Councillor Dean Pappas, carried, January 10, 2013.
+Approved: Approval March 23, 1993 Revised: Moved by Livingston Clarke, seconded by Sheila Wood, carried , May 10, 2001 Revised: Moved by Paul Northcott, seconded by Stewart Browne, carried , June 14, 2001 Revised: Moved by Chris Ormerod, seconded by Audrey Armstrong, carried, January 12, 2006 Revised: Moved by Gayle McIntyre, seconded by Audrey Armstrong, carried, January 8, 2009 Revised: Moved by Bill Eekhof, carried.
+December 9, 2010 Revised: Moved by Councillor Dean Pappas, carried , January 10, 2013